HumanTree92/VENT_Schedule1_ModPack/README.md

 5) Go to your Steam > steamapps > common > Schedule 1 Directory.
 6) Drag & Drop all the contents of Drag & Drop into the Schedule 1 Directory.

+# ReShades:
+1) In the ReShades folder Run the ReShade_Setup_6.4.1.exe
+2) Game is Schedule 1.exe
+3) Use DirectX 10/11/12
+4) Drag the CrackedOut3.1.2.ini file to the Schedule 1 Directory.

 # Mod Changes:
 - Added Quick Save to the Pause Menu
 - Added Mini Map
-- Added 4 Extra Slots to Dealers
+- Added 3 Extra Slots to Dealers
-- Warehouse always Open
+- Warehouse Always Open
+- Renameable Placeables
+- Recipe List GUI
+- Always have Clipboard
+- Added Crosshair Buttons
+  - Press ] or } for the Crosshair
 - Better Employees
   - Chemist:
     - Max Stations = 4